 Why did I not receive admission?

-This year, we received approximately 4,900 Early Action applications for the Fall 2019 term.
+This year, we received thousands of Early Action applications for the Fall 2019 term.
 Our applicant pool was not only large, but also it was composed of talented and academically qualified students.
 Our decisions were very difficult.
 We anticipate the size of the incoming Fall 2019 class to be only 800 students.

 If I am denied admission as an Early Action applicant, can I reapply as a Regular Decision applicant for the same term?